Priomordial non-Gaussian features from DBI Galileon inflation: Tree Level Trispectrum Analysis from four scalar correlation

 \section{\bf Tree Level Trispectrum Analysis from four scalar correlation}

-To derive the expression for scalar trispectrum for D3 DBI Galileon let us start from fourth order perturbative action up to total derivatives.
-Consequently the fourth order perturbative action in the uniform gauge can be expressed as:
+To derive the expression for scalar trispectrum for D3 DBI Galileon let us start from fourth order action up to total derivatives.
+Consequently the fourth order action in the uniform gauge can be expressed as: \be \ee where $S_{{\bf CI}}$, $S_{{\bf SE}}$ and $S_{{\bf GE}}$ represent the contribution from the {\it contact interaction}, {\it scalar exchange} and {\it graviton exchange} appearing in the four point correlation.
+In the next subsections we will discuss the individual contributions separately.